ibm-cloud-docs/watson-assistant/backup-data.md

 #### Before you begin
 {: #set-up-auto-retrain-prereq}

-Before you begin the auto-retrain-all job, you must ensure that the {{site.data.keyword.postgresql}} database and Cloud Object Storage (Cloud Object Storage), which stores your action or dialog skills along with their snapshots, are active and not corrupted.
+Before you begin the auto-retrain-all job, you must ensure that the {{site.data.keyword.postgresql}} database and Cloud Object Storage (Cloud Object Storage), which stores your action and dialog skills along with their snapshots, are active and not corrupted.
 In addition, you must ensure that your assistants do not receive or send any data during the auto-retrain-all job.

 #### Planning
 {: #set-up-auto-retrain-plan}